LUCASCNASC/cypress-api-kualitee/README.md

 - Integrate IA with project.
 - To do documentation of tests scenarios.

-Ajustando espaços nos arquivos de teste.
+Ajustando descriçoes dos arquivos de teste.
-- finalizado
+- feito até "customFields"